Part One: Preface to Messages

 A variety of methods can be used to improve the audience’s reception of messages designed to motivate and persuade.
 First, serious health issues cannot be treated too lightly, but at the same time, the consequence of not taking an action should not be exaggerated.
 For example, credibility can be lost if people are shown dying from a fairly minor or obscure illness; the message must make a realistic connection between a problem and its consequence.

 Part Four: Social Marketing: A Different Slant on Message Objectives

 Of major importance to the field of health communication is Philip Kotler’s “social marketing” framework, developed with his colleagues 50 years ago.
 Health communication has a mixed ancestry: while its roots are in psychology (social-cognitive psychology and behaviorism), its other ancestor is business and economics (primarily, microeconomics and “behavioral economics”).
 Kotler took a business marketing model and applied it to community efforts for health and social change.
 Building on the work of others in the business world who developed the concept of the “marketing mix” Kotler describes “4 Ps”: Product, Price, Place, and Promotion.
 This alliterative framework overlaps to some extent with McGuire's inputs, but also specifically details what aspects of the messages content should be included, especially in terms of:

-1. The “Price” of a new behavior (not just monetary, but with respect to personal effort and other resources required, and perceived benefits of changing the behavior);
+The “Price” of a new behavior (not just monetary, but with respect to personal effort and other resources required, and perceived benefits and costs of changing the behavior);

 How best to describe “Product” (e.g., the behavior change itself, the social or environmental change that one attempts to achieve);